jo-pol/MAE-gf/Tips-&-Tricks-&-Other-notes.md

 ![pic-tct]Groundforge has rules as wich stitch-codes get what colour, according to the Belgian colour code.
 In this wiki, the pair-diagrams will not always show the Belgian colour code, due to the following, illustrated with an example.
 Suppose, we wish to work on the example above.
 The whole stitch & twist in the middle can be specified several ways.
 We prefer to use `ctc B1=tctct`, see [here][ex-tctct].
 However, doing so, Groundforge colours this stitch in black in the pair-diagram (the left one).
 If we wish to see a red stitch, we have to use `ctc A1=ctcr A2=ctcr B2=ctct`, see [here][ex-ctct].

+We have tried `ctctclllllctctc` as a substitute for picots.
+Groundforge needs some time to generate this, and the result is not as expected.

 ### Tiling
 Most examples use the `brick` parameter setting, since it's less ID's to specify.
 Some scheme's do not have a working brick diagram, so, of course, a `checkers` parameter is used.